geotools/geotools/docs/user/tutorial/filter/query.rst

   Next the wizard will display a second page of optional parameters.
 For this example you can leave this blank and just click the *Finish* button.

-* We have sceen how to represent a Filter using CQL.
+* We have seen how to represent a Filter using CQL.
 There is also the origional XML representation used by web features servers to work with.

   .. code-block:: java